-From framework and stairwells to kitchen cabinets and drywall, dynamic carpentry apprentices build, install, construct and repair an assortment of structures.
+From framework and stairwells to kitchen cabinets and drywall, dynamic carpentry apprentices build, install, construct and repair a variety of structures.
 Skilled carpenters work on homes, office buildings, shopping malls, sports venues, restaurants, schools and more.
 You can, too.
-As a student in the NWCCD Carpentry Apprenticeship program you will learn and practice the necessary skills for carpentry and homebuilding, preparing you to pursue a career as a journeyman carpenter, working your way toward becoming a licensed general contractor.
-The program is offered at Sheridan College.
+In the Carpentry Apprenticeship program you will learn and practice the necessary skills for carpentry and homebuilding.
+Begin your career as a journeyman carpenter, working your way toward becoming a licensed general contractor at Sheridan College.

-The Carpentry Apprenticeship program follows industry standards and curriculums, and offers evening classes to accommodate working schedules.
-As a student in the program, you will have the opportunity to compete in the annual Wyoming SkillsUSA competitions.
-Many of our students have won top honors at the state level and earned trips to the National SkillsUSA Championships, getting to travel to places like Kansas City and Louisville, Kentucky.
+- You will have the opportunity to compete in the annual Wyoming SkillsUSA competitions.
+Many of our students have won top honors at the state level and earned trips to the National SkillsUSA Championships.

-Our NWCCD faculty are enthusiastic, knowledgeable and dedicated to your success.
+Our Sheridan College faculty are enthusiastic, knowledgeable and dedicated to your success.
 They will teach you the vital carpentry skills to help you in your career.

 Sheridan College also has strong relationships with local and national construction industries, including Habitat for Humanity of the Eastern Bighorns in Wyoming and the Big Horn Home Builders Association, which supports completing apprentices with tool vouchers.
 These industry leaders ensure our students are learning the hands-on skills to compete and thrive in the carpentry field.